-On 2018/09/15, Lehman Brothers filed for bankruptcy.
-It was the largest bankruptcy in history and a pivotal point during the 2008 financial crisis.
+On 2018/09/15, Lehman Brothers filed for bankruptcy, the largest bankruptcy in history and a pivotal point during the 2008 financial crisis.

-Let’s see what Real-Time Risk Monitor tells us two months later: everything shifts much further to the lower right and the risk goes through the roof.
+Two months later, at the height of the financial crisis, everything shifts much further to the lower right corner – the risk goes through the roof.

-When the market starts to recover in 2009, you can see it too.
-Try it here at any time.
+When the market starts to recover, you can see it as early as March 2009.
+Try it here yourself.
 No need to create an account.

 Read this to learn how to reduce panic during zig-zags.